Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## Composition and chain of evidences

-Interface declarations and extension evidences can encode further constraints on their type parameters so that they can be composed nicely:
+Constraint interface declarations and extension evidences can encode further constraints on their type parameters so that they can be composed nicely:

 ```kotlin
 package com.data.instances